Geography

 Deltas can be found in any place where a river enters into another water body.
 They are located in all parts of the world, except for the South and the North poles.
 Some of the most popular deltas are: Nile River Delta, Tiber River Delta, Sacramento River Delta and Seine River Delta among hundreds of others.

-A delta forms when a river enter into an ocean or sea, due to which, deposits of clay, sand, silt and gravel are formed around the river’s mouth.
-The deposits build layers around the river’s mouth, creating a platform termed as alluvium.
+A delta forms when a river enters into an ocean or sea, causing deposits of clay, sand, silt, and gravel to accumulate around the river’s mouth.
+These deposits create layers around the river’s mouth, forming a platform termed as alluvium.
 The waters then overflow these alluviums, and get divided into a number of branches known as distributaries.
-These distributaries create a delta which looks like a triangular fan or a tree with branches.
+These distributaries create a delta which resembles a triangular fan or a tree with branches.
+Over time, these formations can significantly alter the geography of the region, impacting both the natural environment and human activities.

 Parts of Delta